Israel: Opposition leader Yair Lapid tapped to form government | DW | 05.05.2021

 It came after Prime Minister Benjamin Netanyahu failed to establish a governing coalition by a midnight deadline.

-"It is clear that Knesset member Yair Lapid has a chance to form a government that will earn the confidence of the Knesset, even if the difficulties are many.''
+"It is clear that Knesset member Yair Lapid has a chance to form a government that will earn the confidence of the Knesset, even if the difficulties are many," Rivlin said.

 "We need a government that will reflect the fact that we don't hate one another,'' he said.
 "A government in which left, right and center will work together to tackle the economic and security challenges we face.
 A government that will show that our differences are a source of strength, not weakness."